artificialwisdomai/origin/CONTRIBUTING.md

 ## Configure Github

-This is only ever done once.
+This is, typically, only ever done once.
 With your web browser [Fork](https://github.com/artificialwisdomai/origin/fork) the repository.
 This will create a copy of the Artificial Wisdom™ cloud repository `origin`.

-Our cloud originates from this repository.
+This is our origin.

 ## Configure environment

 Each environment must be individually configured.
 An environment may be a Linux shell, MacOS shell, Windows shell, or the like.

-Clone the forked repository:
+Clone the forked `origin` repository:

 ```bash
 git clone git@github.com:${USER}/origin.git
 ```

-Add a remote identified as upstream:
+Add a remote identified as `upstream`:

 ```bash
 git remote add upstream https://github.com/artificialwisdomai/origin.git